-The outbreak of World War I and the loss of many players to the armed forces caused the suspension of the brass bands in Alford, and it was not until the 1920s that a band reformed.
-This was initially in the guise of the British Legion Band, but which then changed to become the Alford Town Band, the first to bear the town’s proud name.
+The outbreak of World War I and the loss of many players to the armed forces caused the suspension of both brass bands in Alford, and it was not until the 1920s that a band reformed.
+This was initially in the guise of the British Legion Band, but which then changed its name to become the Alford Town Band, the first to bear the town’s proud name.
 Sadly, the outbreak of World War II saw the demise of this band.

 The modern Alford Silver Band reformed in the 1960s and has gone from strength to strength ever since.

 Today, this popular band has a large playing membership and a well-established training programme for both youngsters, and also for adults who have decided to learn a brass instrument in their more mature years.

 And as funding for music in education continues to decline, we provide much-needed support to local schools through our Education Outreach Programme, taking live music into schools and providing the opportunity for young people to play a musical instrument.

 Alford Silver Band does not compete in brass band contests; nor are we a ‘marching’ band.
 Alford Silver Band is a straightforward concert band that enjoys entertaining people with good music.
 The band has a wide ranging repertoire of music from the classics to pop, and everything in between.
 And more music is being added to the extensive library all the time.

 The players are all unpaid and play just for fun, though always to a high, professional standard.
 Many of the players travel considerable distances to be a member of the Alford Silver Band.

 And the Band enjoys an enthusiastic following.
 Alford Silver Band is one of the busiest bands in the area with a very full diary of events ranging from full concerts to garden fetes, carol concerts, carol services and church services.
 So we always need more players!